 Online classes are $90 per credit hour.

-- You may pay by check, credit card, money order, or cashier’s check.
+- You may pay by check, credit card, money order, e check, or cashier’s check.
 Please make note that checks, money orders and cashier’s checks need to be made payable to: Drury University.

 - Cash payments are not available.